danielfcollier/ts-nextjs-app-virtual-card-generator/README.md

 ### GitHub Actions

-Tests are configured to run tests on multiple OS and Node.js versions to make sure the app is compatible across many platforms.
+Tests are configured to run on multiple OS and Node.js versions to make sure the app is compatible across many platforms.

 ### Deployment on Vercel

-If tests are passing, the CI-CD push changes to a `production` branch, which it is linked to a CD with Vercel.
+If tests are passing, the CI with GitHub Actions pushes the changes to a `production` branch, which it is linked to a CD with Vercel.

 ## Configurations